CCPA vs GDPR compliance: Similarities and Differences

 What do GDPR and CCPA stand for?

 GDPR stands for General Data Protection Regulation, a legislative framework within the European Union designed to safeguard the privacy and data protection rights of EU inhabitants.
-Conversely, the CCPA, short for California Consumer Privacy Act, represents a state law enacted in the United States to uphold the data and privacy rights of individuals residing in California
+Conversely, the CCPA stands for California Consumer Privacy Act and represents a state law enacted in the United States to uphold the data and privacy rights of individuals residing in California.

 5 Differences between CCPA VS GDPR